DesignInTheBlack/Elevate/README.md

 <br>

 - **Build-Time Validation**
-  - Elevate validates utility strings, tokens, and rules during the build process.
+  - Elevate validates utility strings, design system tokens, and syntax rules during the build process.
   - Ensures class definitions conform to your design system before CSS is generated.
-  - Errors like invalid properties or tokens are caught at build time, producing error-free CSS.
+  - Errors like invalid syntax or tokens are caught at build time, producing error-free CSS.

 - **Strict Design Integration**
   - Token-based system for colors, spacing, typography, and breakpoints
   - Structured property-attribute relationships
+  - Extensible syntax that grows with your design system

 - **Responsive Design**